 The table below shows the available 3G SLSM 2 Phase configurations in HD with an XT3 6U server server.

-A single 3G cable transports both phases, and is connected to the primary connector of the codec module on the rear panel.
-This accounts for two channels on the V3X board.
+Each 3G cable transports two phases.
+It is connected to the primary connector of the codec module on the rear panel, but accounts for two channels on the V3X board.